Vaishnav2804/UdhaviBot/README.md

 - Hosting: GCP

 ## Contributing
 We welcome contributions from the community.
-To contribute to SevaBot, follow these steps:
+To contribute to UdhaviBot, follow these steps:
 1. Fork the repository.
 2. Create a new branch:
 ```bash